serin-delaunay/cheapmarkovstracedquick/README.md

 If your Markov chain grammar is going to generate tweets, it needs to know where to stop, and it needs to stop before it hits the character limit.
-To do this it needs the source text to be broken into &quo;lines&quo;.
+To do this it needs the source text to be broken into "lines".
 These don't have to be literal lines in your source text;
 If you want a bot to generate multi-line tweets, you can do that.